rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 If left-handed players have an advantage, we would expect them to win more matches against right-handed players.
 That is, we would expect them to win more than 50% of these matches, due to this supposed advantage.

-In the below chunk of code I created the data frame `matches_right_vs_left` which contains the percentage of these matche won by left-handed players, as well as the percentage won by right-handed players.
+In the below chunk of code I created the data frame `matches_right_vs_left` which contains the percentage of these matches won by left-handed players, as well as the percentage won by right-handed players.
 These values are of course complements to each other.

 ```r
 number_matches_right_vs_left_won_by_right <- atp %>%